Australian rules football card: 1900–1920

 Other companies that issued earlier football cards were W.D. & H.O.
-Wills in 1905, and Sniders & Abrahams (featuring scenes of matches in 1908 and then releasing other sets with portraits of football players in the 1910s, all in full color).
+Wills in 1905, and Sniders & Abrahams (featuring scenes of matches in 1908 and then releasing other sets with portraits of football players in the 1910s, all in full colour).

 W.D. & H.O.
-Wills also released illustrated sets displaying clubs flags and colors (1908 and 1913) through the Capstan brand.
+Wills also released illustrated sets displaying clubs flags and colours (1908 and 1913) through the Capstan brand.

 1920–1930

 In the 1920s one of the most distinctive sets was the 1922 McIntyre Bros cards that featured a tartan design.

 1930–1950

 In the 1930s, the Australian division of British Godfrey Phillips Co. released a set of football cards.
 By the same time, Hoadleys, a local confectionery company, released a set of illustrated cards.
 Another confectionery company, Clarke-Ellis, also released its own set of cards.

 Other companies that launched cards sets in the 1930s were Pals Periodical, Plaistowe & Co., Carreras (two illustrated sets in 1933, the first of them with footballers caricatures by Bob Miram), Giant Licorice Cigarettes, MacRobertson's and W.D. & H.O.
 Wills, among others.